sheldon-wright/blog/content/blog/everything-you-ever-wanted-to-know-about-linux-file-permissions/index.md

 (4) + (2) + (1) = 7
 ```

-Let's try it again, and let's represent `4` this time.
+Let's try it again representing `4` this time.

 ```